An 8-dimensional family of simply connected Godeaux surfaces: The dominant component

-and exactly 12 components for each Betti table.
-We checked that all components with the same Betti table are equivalent under the $S_4$-operation on the coefficients and present only one example for each class here:

-The module $H_0(C_2) = \coker g_2$ is supported at a 5-dimensional scheme of degree $72$ in $Q$.
-By inspecting this locus, we see that its minimal primes are exactly the minimal primes of the ideal of $4\times 4$-minors of the $a$-matrix in $Q$.
-It decomposes into 5 components with Betti numbers
+The module $H_0(C_2) = \coker g_2$ is as well supported at a 5-dimensional scheme of degree $72$ in $Q$ whose minimal primes are exactly the minimal primes of the ideal of $4\times 4$-minors of the $a$-matrix in $Q$.
 In particular we deduce from these computations that the homology loci of $C_{1}$ and $C_{2}$ have codimension $\ge 2$ in $Q$.